bbcmicrobit/micropython/docs/tutorials/io.rst

 Bleeps and Bloops
 +++++++++++++++++

-The simplest thing we can attach to the device is a Piezo buzzer.
+The simplest thing we can attach to the micro:bit is a Piezo buzzer.
 There are two types of piezo buzzers.
 The simplest type to use are called active buzzers.
 Active buzzers contain an oscillator that produces a tone at a predetermined pitch when a current is passed through them.
 Passive buzzers require an oscillating current to be passed through them to produce a tone at the frequency